Azure/azureml-examples/tutorials/an-introduction/workflow/README.md

-# Job Submission: Submit a pipeline
+# An introduction to batch jobs: Machine Learning Workflows

-In this tutorial you learn learn how Azure Machine Learning pipelines help you build, optimize, and manage machine learning workflows.
+In this tutorial you learn how Azure Machine Learning pipelines help you build, optimize, and manage machine learning workflows.
 These workflows have a number of benefits:

 * Repeatability
 * Versioning and tracking